vlcoo/P3synth/README.md

 ---

-A synthesizer and MIDI visualization program programmed with Processing 3.
+A synthesizer and MIDI visualization program programmed with Processing 3 and 4.
 Supports playback of MID files.

 ### Quick start